Opening Minds....Opening Doors

 Preschool and Kindergarten are known as the Preprimary years in Montessori circles, with Kindergarten as the third and most critical in the Three Year Cycle, which culminates in entering First Grade.
 Children develop self-confidence and build foundational academic and social skills to prepare them for the rigor of Montessori’s Elementary academics, and enjoy time with peers growing and learning.

 GRADES 1 TO 6

 Elementary students engage in a rigorous curriculum that allows them to explore the world, discover their place in it, build on their skills, and practice contributing as a member of the community.
 All learning is dynamic, hands-on and interdisciplinary.
 In the Elementary years a Torit student begins to appreciate his or her power to impact the world, and the responsibility for continuous learning that attends it.

-Banner, left and right photographs by Nycebutterfly Photography.
+Left and right photographs by Nycebutterfly Photography.